vivek84527/Customer_Segmentation/README.md

 Keep in mind that the data is really huge, and we can not analyze it using a bare eye.
 We have to use machine learning algorithms and the power of computing for it.

-This article will show you how to cluster customers on segments based on their behaviour using the K-Means algorithm in Python.

-I hope that this article will help you on how to do customer segmentation step-by-step from preparing the data to cluster it.

 Plan Of Attack
 Before we get into the process, I will give you a brief on what kind of steps we will get.